skiddder/HackboxConsole/README.md

 ## How to build & Deploy

+Have a directory containing the challenges.
+It will walk through the directory (including subdirectories) and look for files named ``*challenge*.md``.
+Have a directory containing the solutions.
+It will walk through the directory (including subdirectories) and look for files named ``*solution*.md``.

 Deploy the console with the markdown files from the ContosoHotelOpenHack repository
 ```pwsh
 .\iac\deployHackerConsole.ps1 `